My dear daughter swallowed her pride once again and visited Firestorm Games in Cardiff, to buy my Father's Day present.

 Then moving into fight hand to hand.

 Fighting is very similar to shooting, as described above.

 Ultimately some pretty shoddy dice rolling by the marines improved and they managed to kill four of the five Martians.
-The surging alien legging it ASAP.
+The surviving alien legging it ASAP.

 Good little game.
-Easy to learn (there are some very good YouTube videos that show how) and a good visual feasts boot.
+Easy to learn (there are some very good YouTube videos that show how) and a good visual feast to boot.